 It does, however, make a great complement to such a guide by extending the realms of what is possible and how you can live a life of freedom in harmony with the planet in a myriad of ways.

 We really enjoyed this book and think it’s the perfect source of inspiration for a better life.

-You can find Microshelters: 59 Creative Cabins, Tiny Houses, Tree Houses, and Other Small Structures on Amazon.
+You can find Microshelters: 59 Creative Cabins, Tiny Houses, Tree Houses, and Other Small Structures online.

 PRO TIP: Before you radically change your living conditions do some field testing.
 Test drive a tiny house on AirBnb or rent a tiny camper to see if you can handle the confined space for long periods of time.